 Except for some limited specialty features--such as enhanced security and archiving--Google Apps for Education is provided at no charge to U-M. The business case cost analysis and financial projections estimate that for an initial investment of $1.8 million the university will realize ongoing cost savings of approximately $750,000 annually.
 Savings are achieved through the elimination of non-productive, redundant services, some decrease in infrastructure expenditures, and by leveraging the delivery options of Google's cloud computing services.

 The university is developing an IT funding and chargeback model that will rework the way in which IT is funded on campus.
-That project is slated for completion later this year.
 However, until that funding model is implemented there will be no charge to units for Google.

 Due to various federal regulations that control how regulated data are handled, Health System Exchange users and some research units do not use Google email and calendar.
 However, these users have accounts with access to the rest of the Google suite of collaboration tools, though their use is also subject to restricted data policies.

-Email, Calendar, Docs, Sites, Blogger and Talk are all supported by the ITS Service Center.
-Any additional apps turned on (Moderator, Reader, Google+, etc.) receive only minimal support.
+The core tools (Mail, Calendar, Talk/Hangouts, Drive, Sites, and Contacts) are all supported by the ITS Service Center.
+Any additional apps turned on (Moderator, Blogger, Google+, etc.) receive only minimal support.
 However, there is a vast amount of support and training materials available for all the apps on Google's own pages.
 In addition, individual units may provide additional support to their own users.

 Our Contact Us/Get Help page has this info.